 CEP has documented 15 extremist individuals and organizations with ties to Yusuf al-Qaradawi.

-As the unofficial chief ideologue of the Muslim Brotherhood, Qaradawi has supported violent Brotherhood leaders such as Mohammed Morsi, who is serving a life sentence in Egypt for killing protesters, and acting Supreme Guide Mahmoud Ezzat, who is wanted for instigating violent protests in Egypt.
+As the unofficial chief ideologue of the Muslim Brotherhood, Qaradawi supported violent Brotherhood leaders such as Mohammed Morsi, who was serving a life sentence in Egypt for killing protesters prior to his own death, and former acting Supreme Guide Mahmoud Ezzat, who is in Egyptian custody for instigating violent protests in Egypt.